 During the three month period ended September 30, 2009, we had net realized and unrealized gains on investments of \$35.6 million as compared to net realized and unrealized losses on investments of \$(12.4) million for the three month period ended September 30, 2008.
-This increase of \$48.0 million is principally attributable to a net increase in the value of investments, primarily our non-Agency RMBS, for the three month period ended September 30, 2009, we had net realized and unrealized losses on our financial derivatives of \$(7.8) million as compared to net realized and unrealized gains on financial derivatives of \$(7.8) million as compared to net realized and unrealized gains on financial derivatives of \$(7.8) million is principally attributable to the decline in value of our swaps for the three month period ended September 30, 2009, we had net realized and unrealized gains on financial derivatives of \$(7.8) million is principally attributable to the decline in value of our swaps for the three month period ended September 30, 2009 as compared to the same period in 2008.
+This increase of \$48.0 million is principally attributable to a net increase in the value of investments, primarily our non-Agency RMBS, for the three month period ended September 30, 2009 over the same period in 2008 when the net value of our non-Agency RMBS declined.
+During the three month period ended September 30, 2009, we had net realized and unrealized losses on our financial derivatives of \$(7.8) million as compared to net realized and unrealized gains on financial derivatives of \$9.9 million in the three month period ended September 30, 2008.
+The decline of \$17.7 million is principally attributable to the decline in value of our swaps for the three month period ended September 30, 2009 as compared to the same period in 2008.